nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Continious benchmarking with `benchdiff`

-This tool automates comparing benchmarks with `benchstat` of two git references.
+Automates comparing benchmarks with `benchstat` of two git references.
 It is available as GitHub Action [benchdiff](https://github.com/marketplace/actions/benchdiff) which runs `benchstat` of HEAD vs base branch.
 This is useful to see how benchmarks change with PRs in CI. — [@WillAbides](https://github.com/WillAbides)

 <div align="center"><img src="img/cont-bench-willabides.png" style="margin: 8px; max-height: 640px;"></div>